-Buying a Bowflex is difficult, to help you out, I have written this new Bowflex Max Trainer vs TreadClimber comparison.
-It’s difficult not because certain machines are either bad or good… but rather because every machine offered by Bowflex is so good.
+Buying a Bowflex can be perplexing, to help you here’s an updated Bowflex Max Trainer vs TreadClimber comparison (November 2020) .
+It’s difficult not because certain machines are either bad or good… but rather because every machine offered by Bowflex is pretty good.

 How on earth do you choose which one to buy?

-In particular, customers have the most trouble deciding between the Max Trainer and the TreadClimber.
+In particular, customers have the most trouble deciding between the Max Trainer 2020 and the TreadClimber 2020.
 Both are similar in looks, function, and results.
 But at the same time, they’re quite different machines.
 A basic glance at the pages for the Max Trainer and the TreadClimber will reveal that.

 If you’re stuck on the fence, this page will help you make your decision.
 We’ll go over both of the products briefly, then launch into their similarities and differences.
 Finally, we’ll try to help you make your ultimate decision, based on who you are and what you will be using your new Bowflex for – read on!